Outsourcing Software Testing: All You Need to Know About the Approach

 • Or a growth-stage business seeking to extend your functionality?

-The answers to these questions will determine your expectation from the potential software testing team and help you find the outsourcing partner with the necessary domain expertise and skills.
+The answers to these questions will determine your expectations from the potential software testing team and help you find the outsourcing partner with the necessary domain expertise and skills.

 Step 2.
 Choose the outsourcing destination

 Time to swirl the globe – where will you outsource your software testing team?
 Luckily, you have a broad geographical choice.
-Outsourcing companies from US and Central/Eastern Europe to Asia offer QA specialists of diverse expertise, qualification, and price ranges.
+Outsourcing companies from the US and Central/Eastern Europe to Asia offer QA specialists of diverse expertise, qualifications, and price ranges.

 But the trick is that you can find a super-qualified software testing team for a reasonable price if you start looking in offshore regions like Central and Eastern Europe.
 For example, you will see developers and QA engineers in Ukraine or Poland for a much more affordable price than in the US or Western Europe.